 - When looking for healthy carbohydrates, go with those naturally occurring in starchy vegetables.
-Limit processes grains.
+Limit processed grains.
 Notice, I didn’t say cut them out.
-When you eat processed grains take time to eat them slowly, chew them well and savor the experience.
+When you eat unprocessed grains take time to eat them slowly, chew them well and savor the experience.

 How much do YOU need to eat?

 Remember how nice it is to go to a fancy restaurant and have the waiter place a beautifully plated meal in front of you?
 You know, one that has lots of color, texture and flavor.
 You slowly taste each food the chef has prepared and marvel at the way everything goes together.
 When you finish the food on you plate you feel satisfied.

 Why not cook a meal you would set in front of company?
 Yes, YOU are worth the effort!
 Plan a flavorful, colorful balanced meal.
 Plate your meal before you serve it.
 Arrange the food so that it is inviting.
 The key to success is COLOR!

 Begin with a nice crunch salad.
 If the thought of looking at iceberg lettuce every night bores you, be creative.
 There are lots of different types of greens to consider.
 Here’s a simple salad to get your started, and consider a visit to your local farmers’ market for unique seasonal options. http://georgiegrossman.com/2015/11/easy-winter-salad/